kvalle/writings/blogging-with-jekyll.md

+---
+date: 2011-09-05
+title: Blogging with Jekyll & Git
+description: "So, I started a blog.
+This is how it works."
+---

 # Blogging with Jekyll & Git

 Yeah, so I finally created a blog.
 I have been meaning to do this for some time now, but never really got around to it.
 The reason for that -- I think -- is at least partly because I find the mass of CMSs and blog engines out there genuinely unappealing.
 I have tested a few from time to time, and found them too complex for my needs, giving me too little control, and/or forcing me to work through web interfaces i didn't like.